ShizukaDonaghue/melting-snowman/README.md

 <img src="docs/heroku-config-var.png" width="500">
 6. Scroll down to "Buildpacks" and click on "Add buildpack."
 <img src="docs/heroku-buildpack.png" width="500">
 7. Add buildpacks required to run the application.
-For this application, "Python" and
+For this application, "Python" and "Nodejs" are required.
 <img src="docs/heroku-add-python.png" width="500">
 <img src="docs/heroku-add-nodejs.png" width="500">
-"Nodejs" are required.
 Add "Python" first and then "Nodejs" so that they are added in this order.
 <img src="docs/heroku-buildpacks-order.png" width="500">
 8. Select "Deploy" from the menu at the top.
-9. Under "Deployment method," select "GitHub."
+Under "Deployment method," select "GitHub."
-10. Under "Connect to GitHub," search for the repository to connect to.
+Under "Connect to GitHub," search for the repository to connect to.
-11. Once the respository is found, click on "Connect."
+Once the respository is found, click on "Connect."
 <img src="docs/heroku-deploy.png" width="500">
 12. Select either "Enable Automatic Deploys" which will deploy a new version of the application every time changes are pushed to GitHub or opt for "Manual Deploy."
 <img src="docs/heroku-auto-or-manual-deploy.png" width="500">
 13. Once the application is deployed, scroll back to the top and click on "Open app."
 <img src="docs/heroku-open-app.png" width="500">
-If "Enable Automatic Deploys" is enabled, the application will start working after the next time changes are pushed to GitHub.
+If "Enable Automatic Deploys" is enabled, the application will start functioning after the next time changes are pushed to GitHub.